 Though there are several project management tools available in the market, depending on your needs, you’ll be hard-pressed to find something that has features as robust as Asana’s.
 Asana is perfect for those working with clients; you might opt to choose another tool to keep track of your own projects.

 If you need something simpler, Trello is a great alternative.
-In fact, Kinsta’s marketing team uses Trello exclusively to keep track of and manage all of the content you see here on this blog.
+In fact, Kinsta’s marketing team uses Trello exclusively to keep track of and manage all of the content you see here on this blog, however, there are a lot of great Trello alternatives out there you can try for free.

 Time Tracking: Harvest